miguelmota/ethereum-development-with-go-book/zh/event-subscribe/README.md

 ---
-description: Tutorial on how to subscribe to smart contract events with Go.
+概述: Tutorial on how to subscribe to smart contract events with Go.
 ---

 # Subscribing to Event Logs